cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 ```
 <p align="center"><img alt="Response to the last command." src="/img/tutorial/rest-api/gen-token.svg" width="640" /></p>

-Copy that token and paste it in your `.env` file with the key name: `"TOKEN_SECRET"`.
+Copy that token and paste it into your `.env` file with the key name: `"TOKEN_SECRET"`.

 Let's delve back into our code: